Morris Cafritz: Family

 In July 1929, Cafritz married Gwendolyn Detre de Surany, twenty years his junior.
 She was daughter of Hungarian immunologist, Dr Laszlo Detre de Surany, co-discoverer of the Wassermann test for syphilis, and his wife, Lillian Coblenzer, who settled at Washington in the 1920s and he became chief immunologist for the United States Public Health Service.
 Cafritz and Gwendolyn had 3 children: Calvin, Carter and Conrad.
 His son Conrad married Peggy Cooper Cafritz.
 When Gwendolyn died in 1988, her instructions to leave her entire estate to the foundation was challenged by her children, who were already multimillionaires.

 His granddaughter is musician and guitarist Julia Cafritz.
 Their home was located on Foxhall Road and is now The Field School.

 Among his second cousins were brothers Maxwell Chaffetz, an FBI special agent and grandfather of future Congressman Jason Chaffetz, and Hammond E. Chaffetz, who pioneered federal antitrust prosecution policies later upheld by the U.S. Supreme Court in United States v.
 Socony-Vacuum Oil Co., before building Kirkland & Ellis into one of the most powerful law firms in the United States.

-Morris Cafritz was a first to cousin to famed violinist Jascha Heifetz.
+Morris Cafritz was a first cousin to famed violinist Jascha Heifetz.